Sauropsida: Subdivisions

 A 2025 paper named the new clade Parapleurota within Sauropsida, comprising the former parareptile family Millerettidae and Neodiapsida, which the paper found to be sister groups.
 The group is formally defined as the clade containing the most recent common ancestor of Milleretta rubidgei and Youngina capensis, but not Petrolacosaurus kansensis, Orovenator mayorum, Procolophon trigoniceps, or Mesosaurus tenuidens.
+Expanded phylogenetic analyses have subsequently found support for this clade.
 Members of the Parapleurota are distinguished by the presence of a tympanic membrane inside the ear.
 This allows airborne sounds to be efficiently transmitted through the ear, and is typically associated with heightened hearing ability.
 Developmental biology and the fossil record both indicate that the presence of a tympanic ear is ancestral to extant reptiles.
 Parapleurota displays stepwise evolution of the tympanic fossa, an opening in the back of the skull that holds the membrane.
 In basal members of the clade, the membrane is supported by the squamosal and quadratojugal, while in Neodiapsida it is mostly or entirely supported by the quadrate.
 Tympanic membranes also evolved independently in Procolophonia and stem-mammals.

 Evolutionary history

 Mesozoic sauropsids: non-avialan dinosaurs (Europasaurus and iguanodonts) alongside the early bird Archaeopteryx perched on the foreground tree stump.

-Sauropsids evolved from basal amniotes approximately 320 million years ago, in the Carboniferous Period of the Paleozoic Era.
+Sauropsids evolved from stem amniotes approximately 315 million years ago, in the Carboniferous Period of the Paleozoic Era.
 In the Mesozoic Era (from about 250 million years ago to about 66 million years ago), sauropsids were the largest animals on land, in the water, and in the air.
 The Mesozoic is sometimes called the Age of Reptiles.
 In the Cretaceous–Paleogene extinction event, the large-bodied sauropsids died out in the global extinction event at the end of the Mesozoic era.
 With the exception of a few species of birds, the entire dinosaur lineage became extinct; in the following era, the Cenozoic, the remaining birds diversified so extensively that, today, nearly one out of every three species of land vertebrate is a bird species.